Prev/clustered-imagenet-labels/trainer/README.md

-## Training Image Classifier with-or-without CIL
+# Train Image Classifier with-or-without CIL

 For faster training, we use [Downsampled ImageNet](https://arxiv.org/abs/1707.08819) instead of original ImageNet.